DAOmasons/daomasons-docs/docs/Rules/membership-rules.md

 # Membership Rules

-As outlined in the [Join DAO Masons](/Intro/join) page, there are two distinct paths for contributors to work with DAO Masons:
+As outlined in the [Join DAO Masons](/Intro/join) page, there are two distinct paths for contribution within DAO Masons.

 ## Contributor